hypergagatron/sweep/README.md

 #### Constraints

-Project requirements define displaying of pictures, opening hours and description of venues, but at this moment, these pieces of info are behind the paywall.
+Project requirements list displaying of pictures, opening hours and description of venues, but at this moment, these pieces of information are behind the paywall in the FoursqareAPI.
 For illustration purposes, 3 links are hardcoded as example image urls.
 Opening hours and description are not displayed.

 ## Running the project
 The project is using local properties for storing api key to avoid its public exposal on github.